fpsvogel/fpsvogel.com/src/_posts/2024-06-17-rubyist-learns-haskell-2-syntactic-sugar-performance-static-types.md

 ## Haskell's dream of total static typing

+***UPDATE, August 2024:** I recommend the article ["Types"](https://www.destroyallsoftware.com/compendium/types?share_key=baf6b67369843fa2) by Destroy All Software.
+It's a great intro to the vocabulary of static and dynamic typing, and the debate surrounding them.
+If I'd found that article before writing this post, maybe my thoughts below would be more coherent!
+Oh well.*

 Besides expressive flexibility, another intriguing aspect of Haskell is how increasingly extensive its static typing system is.

 *"Total static typing"* is a term that I made up just now to refer to the goal that I sense in Haskell's evolution.
 Its type system has become more complex over time, and within a few years Haskell might get a dependent type system, which is best explained (along with an alternative path) in the article ["Why Liquid Haskell Matters"](https://www.tweag.io/blog/2022-01-19-why-liquid-haskell/).